-2-17: The City of Milpitas is making efforts to meetmeets State laws for transparency and accountability, including making information easily accessible to the public, maintaining a compliant website, providing ethics training and economic interest reporting, following financial reporting requirements, and adhering to open meeting requirements.
+2-17: The City of Milpitas meets State laws for transparency and accountability, including making information easily accessible to the public, maintaining a compliant website, providing ethics training and economic interest reporting, following financial reporting requirements, and adhering to open meeting requirements.
 The City could enhance document accessibility on its website by making available its Standards of Cover documents and any related master plans.
 In addition, the City goes beyond these requirements by inviting public feedback on posted topics in its online public forum.